Home

 TOP OF PAGE

-15.0 Except as stated hereinafter in this Article XV, an employee shall be compensated for time lost from work at his straight—time hourly rate:
+15.0 An employee shall be compensated for time lost from work at their straight time hourly rate:

-(a) Not exceeding three (3) consecutive workdays because of the death of his spouse, his parents, his legal guardian, any of his children (including foster or step), or either of his spouse’s parents (including foster or step), or his brother or sister (including foster or step).
+(a) Not exceeding three (3) days because of the death of of any of the covered relationships per the Company plan as outlined in the RP-HR-COM-009.
 The three (3) days shall normally be limited to three (3) successive days, including the day of the funeral.
-The time off with pay may be taken at a later date to conduct business immediately associated with the death if the employee offers evidence satisfactory to the company to support the need for absence.
-Pay shall be granted only for those days of absence which fall within the employee’s regular work schedule.
+The time off with pay may be taken at a later date to conduct business immediately associated with the death if the employee offers evidence satisfactory to the company to support the need for the absence.
+Pay shall be granted only for these days of absence which fall within the employee's regular work schedule.

 15.1 The verification of death and relationship shall be made to the satisfaction of the Company.